BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_2_Running_a_Bitcoin_Script.md

 _What is a stack?_ A stack is a LIFO (last-in-first-out) data structure.
 It has two access functions: push and pop.
 Push places a new object on top of the stack, pushing down everything below it.
 Pop removes the top object from the stack.

 Whenever Bitcoin Script encounters a constant, it pushes it on the stack.
-So the above example of `1 2 OP_ADD1` would actually look like this as it was processed:
+So the above example of `1 2 OP_ADD` would actually look like this as it was processed:
 ```
 Script: 1 2 OP_ADD
 Stack: [ ]